dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

-Type and arguments to construct :class:`ExperimentBase` implementation.
+Type and arguments to construct experiment instance.
 Defaults to construct :class:`Experiment` instance.

 The experiment instance is a factory object for the coating layer instances,